Kadiana

 Cervivor School Graduation: 2022

-Life before my diagnosis: I was a very helpful hardworking single mother of two.
+Life before my diagnosis: I was a hardworking, devoted single mother of two.
+Helping others came naturally to me, and life, while demanding, was full of purpose and love.

-How I felt after diagnosis: When the doctor confirmed cervical cancer, I was ready to fight, I went straight into survival mode.
-I was not prepared for what was to come though.
+How I felt after diagnosis: When the doctor confirmed it was cervical cancer, I immediately went into survival mode.
+I was ready to fight; but nothing could have truly prepared me for what lay ahead.

-What was most difficult for me: Knowing and acknowledging that cancer will always be part of my life - from the long lasting side effects to the constant fear of reoccurrence.
+What was most difficult for me: Accepting that cancer will always be a part of my life, from long-lasting side effects to the lingering fear of recurrence, has been one of the most difficult realities to face.

 My life after cancer: Healing is a very slow process.
 Coming to terms with all that my body went through will take some time.

-How I will try to help others: I want to tell my story and to educate women about HPV and the importance of the Pap test.
-I want to do my part to help spread awareness.
+How I will try to help others: I will continue sharing my story to educate women about HPV, the importance of regular screenings, and the power of early detection.
+Awareness saves lives, and I am committed to doing my part, loudly, proudly, and unapologetically.